VIEWLANDS INFORMATION

 Carrie Wheeler | Viewlands Principal

-Kindergarten teachers will host family connection conferences September 6th -8th.
-The K team will reach out to kindergarten families next week to schedule.
+Kindergarten teachers will host family connection conferences September 4th-6th for our kindergarten students.

 7:55 am – 2:25 pm Monday, Tuesday, Thursday, Friday

-Please plan to share with the classroom teacher your daily pick-up plan for your child.
+Please plan to share with the classroom teacher your pick-up plan for your child daily.
 The classroom teacher will need to know if your child will be a family pick-up, bus, or other after school program pick-up Monday through Friday.
 This is critical information.
-Many students will be assigned a bus but may not be riding it.
-When you receive your welcome e-mail from your classroom teacher on Thursday 8/31, please respond with your child’s pick-up plan.
+Some students will be assigned a bus but may not be riding it.
+When you receive your welcome e-mail from your classroom teacher on Thursday 8/29, please respond with your child’s daily pick-up plan.

 The school supply lists can be found on our Viewlands website under resources.